-Moreover, the spatial implementation planning is subject to the environmental impact reports for plans and programmes at regional, provincial as well as municipal level, in amongst other things because spatial implementation plansSIPs constitute the framework for the permission to be awarded.
-As such, spatial implementation plansFor SIPs (at allthe three levels of governance), asgovernment), a result of early public participation, session is already provided for at an early stage, namely after the drafting of a starting memorandum is prepared which covers both the that includes, among other things, a description of the proposed plan and theits possible impactseffects on the environment or nature.
-After all, tThis note is submitted to the advisory bodies and to the public.
+Moreover, the spatial implementation planning is subject to the environmental impact reports for plans and programmes at regional, provincial as well as municipal level, in amongst other things because SIPs constitute the framework for the permission to be awarded.
+For SIPs (at the three levels of government), a participation session is already provided for at an early stage, namely after the drafting of a starting memorandum that includes, among other things, a description of the proposed plan and its possible effects on the environment or nature.
+After all, this note is submitted to the advisory bodies and to the public.
 In addition to this paper, a process paper is also drawn up which, among other things, clarifies how further participation will take place during the process.
-If this is the caseIf there could be a substantial environmental impact, an environmental impact report will be drawn up.
+If there could be a substantial environmental impact, an environmental impact report will be drawn up.